 Every year The Arc of Dutchess Board of Directors and Foundation Board take time to acknowledge and honor those who volunteer their time, talent and treasures to not only our organization but the community where we live and work.
-We recognize these remarkable members of our community annually at our “Celebration of Stars” awards ceremony to be held this year on September 28, 2017 at the Poughkeepsie Grand.
-Please take a moment to consider those who give of themselves, and nominate them for one of these prestigious honors.
+We recognize these remarkable members of our community annually at our “Celebration of Stars” awards ceremony held this year on September 26, 2019 at the Poughkeepsie Grand.

 …a young professional who demonstrates boundless energy, optimism and generosity (Sarah Studler)